tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

    > **ℹ️ INFO:** You must use Ledger Live to install the Tezos Wallet app on your device.
 3. **TezSign remote signer device** - A purpose-built hardware signer for Tezos baking, based on affordable single-board computers like Raspberry Pi Zero 2W (~$20-30 in hardware).
 Connects via USB to your baking node and is designed to do one thing perfectly: sign baking operations securely.
 TezSign supports tz4 signatures required by modern Tezos protocols, which Ledger devices no longer support for baking.
 Unlike a general-purpose Ledger wallet, TezSign can remain connected 24/7 dedicated solely to baking.
 [Learn more: Baking with TezSign](/tezbake/tutorials/baking-with-tezsign)
    > **ℹ️ INFO:** Baking with a Ledger is no longer recommended for new bakers.
 It's still possible to bake with the Ledger but we recommend you implement TezSign right away.
+   >
+   > After generating keys on TezSign, back up the `tezsign` folder from the Linux-only `data` partition.
+See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/).

 ---